 2. You have little white bumps which appear from time to time, mainly around your eyes.

-These are known as milia and can be hard to treat; however, not impossible—internal disharmony associated with digestion can be the cause.
-So while topical solutions can help, if your milia are widespread, then a visit to a naturopath to sort out any mild digestive issues will also be beneficial.
+These are known as milia and can be hard to treat; however, it is not impossible—internal disharmony associated with digestion can be the cause.
+So, while topical solutions can help, if your milia are widespread, visiting a naturopath to sort out any mild digestive issues will also be beneficial.

-Sometimes when you’re just getting the occasional milia, it can be merely a case of too much rich dairy products, especially high-fat cheeses.
+Sometimes, when you’re just getting the occasional milia, it can be merely a case of too many rich dairy products, especially high-fat cheeses.
+Or, it could just be a fatty, waxy build-up under the skin that’s difficult to dislodge.

 The solution?

 As well as the internal remedies your naturopath may offer you, once again, a salicylic acid serum or lotion will help with milia.
-But, it’ll be a slow process.
-While I highly recommend using a salicylic serum at home, regular salicylic chemical peels, done for you in a salon or clinic is an excellent idea.
+But it’ll be a slow process.
+While I highly recommend using a salicylic serum at home, regular salicylic chemical peels done by a skincare professional in a salon or clinic are an excellent idea.

 Many skincare professionals like to extract them, which is a simple procedure.
-But, I’ll caution with the comment; make sure you trust their expertise as you don’t want the risk of infection or scarring.
+But, I’ll caution with the comment; if the substance is trapped and the skin is not correctly prepared, it might be difficult to resolve.
+Be sure you trust the expertise of the skin care professional, as you don’t want the risk of infection or scarring.

 Or, you could visit your GP as most will willingly extract your milia.
-Milia tends to be superficial, so rest assured it’s not a difficult or painful task and if you doctor thinks it’s necessary can run blood tests if they feel you milia relates to an internal issue.
+Milia tends to be superficial, so rest assured it’s not a difficult or painful task, and if your doctor thinks it’s necessary, you can run blood tests if they feel your milia relates to an internal issue.

 Lastly, DON’T SQUEEZE them.
 You’ll make things worse and risk infection and scarring.